American Civil War widows who survived into the 21st century: Alberta Martin (1906–2004)

-Alberta Martin (née Stewart; December 4, 1906 – May 31, 2004) was once believed to be the last living widow of a Confederate soldier; she is thought to have been the last widow whose marriage to a Civil War soldier produced offspring.
+Alberta Martin (née Stewart; December 4, 1906 – May 31, 2004) was once believed to be the last living widow of a Confederate soldier; she is thought to be the last widow whose marriage to a Civil War soldier produced offspring.

 She was born Alberta Stewart to sharecropper parents in Danleys Crossroads, Alabama, a small sawmill town south of Montgomery, and was commonly referred to as "Miz Alberta".
 Her mother died of cancer when she was 11.
 Martin dropped out of school after 7th grade to work in cotton and peanut fields, as well as in a cotton mill.
 At 18, she married a cabdriver named Howard Farrow and they had a son.
 Howard Farrow died in a car accident in 1926.

 After moving to Opp, Alabama, she met widower William Jasper Martin, born in 1845 and a veteran of the 4th Alabama Infantry, a Confederate unit during the Civil War.
 On December 10, 1927, the then-21-year-old Stewart married the 81-year-old Martin, primarily to get help raising her son and because his $50 per month Confederate pension check guaranteed her a degree of financial security.
 She gave birth to a second son, Willie Martin, 10 months after her wedding to William Jasper Martin, who was 82 at the time of the child's birth.
 William Jasper Martin died in 1931.